digdilem/taskpony/README.md

 When a List is chosen from the picklist, it will be automatically chosen on subsequent task list reloads until another is selected.

-## Concepts:
+## Concepts
 - Taskpony is a web based task system with a small footprint that is easy to install and uses very few resources.
 It should be usable on desktop and mobile devices without a dedicated app.
 - It should be easy to self host and maintain.
 - Taskpony aspires  to follow the linux design tenet of "Do one thing well"
 - Remain focused on a single user need and not spread into teamware.
-There are plenty of good foss alternatives that do offer team support, Kanbans, integration with other softare using caldavs and so on.
-There are few single-user options like this.
-I couldn't find any that suited my own needs, or I wouldn't have written Taskpony!
+There are plenty of good foss alternatives that do offer team support, Kanbans, integration with other softare and so on.
+There are fewew good, single-user options like this.
+I couldn't find any that suited my own needs which led to me writing Taskpony.

 ## The Name?
  - This software was written on Dartmoor in England.
 There is a Dartmoor Pony grazing outside of my window as I write this.
 Dartmoor Ponies are compact, tough and hard working.
 Also, cute.